registry of births, marriages and deaths

 2) Registry of Birth in Panama

 You may also register the birth of Panamanian Citizens directly in Panama.
-You may access the following link for a step by step explanation of the process https://www.tribunal-electoral.gob.pa/requisitos-para-registrar-nacimientos-de-panamenos-en-el-exterior-nacimiento/
+You may access the following link for a step-by-step explanation of the process: https://www.tribunal-electoral.gob.pa/requisitos-para-registrar-nacimientos-de-panamenos-en-el-exterior-nacimiento/

 • The Consular Fee is $30.00 per document, payable by money order made out to the Consulate of Panama.